TargetProcess/tauCharts/README.md

 ```
 =========

-Here are the popular usage scenarios.
-For more examples, see experimental [sample page](http://taucharts.com/taulab/index.html).
+Below are some popular usage scenarios.
+For more examples, see our experimental [sample page](http://taucharts.com/taulab/index.html).

 ####Scatter plot
 ```javascript